giosg/weather-app/README.md

 # Step 1: Create a workspace

-NOTE: We will be using Mac OS.
+**NOTE**: We will be using Mac OS.
 Commands I use may differ depending on your operating system.
 Simple google search will help you find the right commands for your operating system.

 Make a directory for your project.
 You can also skip these steps and clone a skeleton project from the github.